Classification as In-State for Law School Tuition Purposes

 - Remaining in Georgia during periods when not enrolled as a student.
 For law students, this means that your petition is stronger if you are able to stay in Georgia for the summer after your first year of law school.
 If you accept summer legal employment outside of Georgia, you are not automatically disqualified from being granted in-state status if, looking at all of the facts and circumstances, it is still clear that you intend to make Georgia your permanent home.

 - Showing that you are an independent student and demonstrating financial independence by relying on sources of financial support from within the state of Georgia for more than 50% of your total cost of attendance.
-For 2022-2023, the cost of attendance is $59,452 for nonresidents living off campus.
+For 2023-2024, the cost of attendance is $62,214 for nonresidents living off campus.
 Scholarships, including Tuition Equalization Scholarships and Tuition Reduction Scholarships, and law student loans in your name are independent financial support within the state of Georgia for purposes of determining legal residency.
-Financial support from someone outside of Georgia, from loans based on the credit of others or from trust funds created by others for your support are not normally included as independent financial support.
+Financial support from someone outside of Georgia, from loans based on the credit of others, or from trust funds created by others for your support are not normally included as independent financial support.

 - Paying income and property taxes as a Georgia resident, including taxes on income earned outside of Georgia.
-You are not an independent student and, except in rare cases, will not be able to establish Georgia residency if you are claimed as income tax deduction by your parents or any other individual for the tax year preceding the term for which you are requesting resident classification.
+You are not an independent student and, except in rare cases, will not be able to establish Georgia residency if you are claimed as an income tax deduction by your parents or any other individual for the tax year preceding the term for which you are requesting resident classification.

 - Obtaining a Georgia driver’s license and registering your vehicle in Georgia at least 12 months prior to the first day of classes for the term in which you seek in-state classification for tuition purposes.

 - Opening a bank or savings account in Georgia in your name. (i.e. not a joint account with someone out-of-state)

 - Leasing or purchasing living quarters in Georgia in your name.